Eldfin/SLIFOX/README.md

 - `threshold`: int
     Threshold value.
 If the mean intensity of one pixel is lower than that threshold value,
     the pixel will not be evaluated.
+- `image_stack_err`: np.ndarray (n, m, p)
+    The standard deviation (error) of the measured intensities in the image stack.
+    Default options is the sqrt of the intensities.
 - `n_steps_height`: int
     Number of variations in height to search for best initial guess.
 - `n_steps_mu`: int